Kelo Revisited: What Has Changed Since June 2005?

 What followed around the country was a wave of eminent domain reform, designed to protect against the "evil" that Kelo allowed.
 Most reformers never bothered to realize that what happened in Kelo was already illegal in most states, including California.
 Specifically, even before Kelo, California law prohibited the condemnation of property for redevelopment purposes unless the property was blighted

 Now, four years later, many states have enacted at least some form of Eminent Domain reform; California has passed several moderate reforms that have narrowed somewhat condemnation for redevelopment, and that have added some procedural protections for property owners.
-In 2008, California voters approved Proposition 99, the more moderate of two proposed eminent domain initiatives
+In 2008, California voters approved Proposition 99, the more moderate of two proposed eminent domain initiatives.

 And as for Susette Kelo and her famous pink house?
 She moved across the Thames River to Groton, and her house was moved about two miles for preservation.